Mayan Ruins in Guatemala

 Aguateca

-A tiny but important archaeological site discovered in 1840.
-Quirigua was a trading center strongly connected with Copan, in Honduras.
-It excels from the rest because of its enormous stelae and intriguing history.
-Quirigua hosts the longest hieroglyphic texts ever found at any Mayan city.
-The archaeological site is also one of Guatemala’s places protected by UNESCO.
+This tiny but important archaeological site was discovered in 1840.
+Quiriguá was a trading center closely linked to Copán in Honduras.
+It stands out because of its enormous stelae and intriguing history.
+Quiriguá has the longest hieroglyphic texts ever found in a Mayan city.
+The site is also one of the places in Guatemala protected by UNESCO.

-Another UNESCO World Heritage Site, Copan in Honduras is known for its outstanding sculptural work.
-It is considered the most artistic city of the Mayan civilization.
-Copan worked together with Quirigua and their histories and strongly intertwined.
+Copán in Honduras is another UNESCO World Heritage Site known for its outstanding sculptural work.
+It is considered the most artistic city of the Maya civilization.
+Copán and Quiriguá have closely intertwined histories.

 Tak'alik Ab'Aj

-Located in the pacific region of Guatemala, Tak'Alik Ab'Aj is a unique archaeological site that combines the Maya and Olmec cultures in one place.
-Unlike the other Mayan cities, Tak'Alik Ab'Aj contains mostly figures of faces made out of river stone–a very strong influence from the Olmec civilization.
+Located in the Pacific region of Guatemala, Tak'Alik Ab'Aj is a unique archaeological site where the Maya and Olmec cultures converge.
+Unlike other Mayan cities, Tak'Alik Ab'Aj contains mostly stone face sculptures, which are a strong indication of Olmec influence.

 Zaculeu

-Located in the Western Highlands of Guatemala, Zaculeu was the capital of the Post-classical Mam kingdom.
-The city’s architectural style has a noticeable influence of Mexico in the design of its pyramids.
-Even though is not precisely a popular archaeological site, Zaculeu played an important role during the early Classical period of the Maya.
+Zaculeu, located in the Western Highlands of Guatemala, was the capital of the Post-classical Mam kingdom.
+The city’s architectural style notably reflects Mexican influences in the design of its pyramids.
+Although it is not a well-known archaeological site, Zaculeu played an important role during the early Classic period of the Maya.

-The Maya made tremendous achievements in several fields of science and arts.
-Today, their heritage is a big influence in the development of the world.
-This intellectually advanced civilization left an incredible imprint and Guatemala gives you the opportunity to discover the wonders of the Mayan world.
-Travel back in time and visit the legendary sites left by the Maya!
+The Maya achieved tremendous success in several fields of science and art.
+Today, their legacy continues to influence the world.
+This intellectually advanced civilization left an incredible imprint, and Guatemala offers visitors the opportunity to discover the wonders of the Mayan world.
+Travel back in time and visit the legendary sites they left behind!